-California drivers pay an overall average of $151 per month for car insurance.
-Insurify’s analysts expect costs to rise over the next 12 to 18 months.
+California drivers pay an overall average of $150 per month for car insurance.
+Insurify’s analysts expect costs to rise 4% by the end of 2025.
 The end of California’s freeze on rate hikes, the state’s high risk of weather-related damage, and the rising cost of auto body parts will drive the increase.

 Here’s how to research the best car insurance companies in California to find the right one for you.